5 family-friendly BMX and mountain bike trails on the Gold Coast

 Helen Stubbs | April 15, 2021

-For families, safety comes first.
-Helmets are a must for bike riding, and consider using safety gear like knee pads and gloves.
-With safety sorted, read on for a list of bike parks that families will love.
+When riding, safety comes first, so make sure you’ve got all the right gear – helmets, gloves, and knee pads.
+With safety sorted, read on for a list of bike tracks that families will love.
 There’s likely to be one not far from where you are!

 For young ones and people looking for a relaxed cruise on their bikes, Eddie Kornhauser Recreational Reserve at Elanora has smooth easy-riding paths.
 This is a large flat reserve ideal for kids to ride their bikes.
 Shady trees provide pretty spots for picnics, and there’s an off leash dog area and a dressage arena for horses.
 Fourteen thousand koala habitat trees were planted in the area in 2020, and the lake and islands make for pretty sunsets.
 Access the reserve by parking at Guineas Creek Road or Casuarina Drive.

 Toolona Park at Tugun is another easy option, with bitumen paths and some hills.
 There’s a grassy park with a playground, sports field, picnic tables and big shady trees.
 Trails through the park head north under the old Pacific Highway to Currumbin, and south into Tugun Hill Conservation Area.
 The conservation area is home to rare vegetation, and is part of the Currumbin to Cobaki wetlands habitat corridor.

 Tugun Hill Conservation Area also has paths with steep pinches and stairs, so not all of the paths are easily accessible to bicycles.
 Enter these two parks via Murray Street or Illawarra Crescent.